 You can now run Overclocked from Game Mode.

 If you choose Start game too quickly after booting from the Recomp menu, the game will crash.
-Similarly if you rapidly press Enter in the in-game menus, level loading might crash.
+Similarly if you rapidly press Enter in the in-game menus, sometimes level loading might crash.
 Restarting the game and waiting a few seconds before making a selection should fix it.

 Overclocked is a hobby project originally built for my own playthrough, now shared as-is for anyone who wants to try it.
 While feedback and bug reports are welcome, please don't expect hands-on troubleshooting for your specific setup.